-At one time, most of Fond du Lac County was covered by prairie -- native grasslands that were home to bison, prairie chickens, bobolinks and other wildlife.
-At the Gottfried Prairie and Arboretum on the UW-Fond du Lac campus, a group of volunteers has reestablished the native plants that once grew on this site.
+When the first settlers came to the Fond du Lac County area, it was covered by 36,000 acres of native prairie plus scattered forests and wetlands.
+These native grasslands were home to bison, prairie chickens, bobolinks and other wildlife.
+Due to the prairies being plowed in the mid to late 1800’s and other changes over the past 150+ years, most of the native prairie has been lost.
+At the Gottfried Prairie and Arboretum, adjacent to the University of Wisconsin Oshkosh, Fond du Lac campus, a group of volunteers reestablished the native plants that once grew on this site.

-The Formal Arboretum is an innovative attempt to depict the native plants and plant communities of Wisconsin in a design representing the “Tension Zone” of our state.
-This is the area of overlap of northern and southern Wisconsin plant communities, which occurs in the Fond du Lac area.
-It consists of savannah, lowland forests and northern mixed forests, plus their associated wildflowers.
+The formal arboretum is an innovative attempt to depict the native plants and plant communities of Wisconsin in a design representing the “Tension Zone” of our state.
+The tension zone is the area of overlap of northern and southern Wisconsin plant communities, which occurs in the Fond du Lac area.
+It consists of southern hardwood forests, oak savanna, prairie, pine savanna, lowland forests, northern conifer- hardwood forests and boreal forests, plus their associated wildflowers.